Current research projects

 Funded by: NIHR School for Social Care Research

-Project aims: This is an exploratory study which will utilise mixed methods, using both qualitative and quantitative elements to explore the benefits of internet use for people with ID, the risks they might come up against while online, the barriers people with ID might come across due to the ‘digital divide’, and the opportunities offered by being online.
-The views and experiences of family carers and/or paid carers as well as the views of other safeguarding practitioners will also be investigated.
+Project aims: This is a mixed-methods exploratory study, using both qualitative and quantitative elements to explore the benefits of internet use for people with Intellectual Disabilities (ID), the risks they might come up against, the barriers people with ID might come across due to the ‘digital divide’, and the opportunities offered by being online.
+The views and experiences of adults with ID, family carers, paid carers, as well as the views of safeguarding practitioners and professionals, will be investigated.

 Access to Early Years Support for Children with Neurodevelopmental Conditions and Their Families: Associations with Neighbourhood Socio-Economic Deprivation